About this artwork

 - Signed, l.l.: "G. Braque"

-- Restricted gift of Friends of the Art Institute of Chicago in honor of Mary Block; Walter Aitken, Martha Leverone, and Major Acquisitions Centennial endowments
+- Purchased with funds provided by Friends of the Art Institute of Chicago in honor of Mary Block; Walter Aitken, Martha Leverone, and Major Acquisitions Centennial endowments

 - © 2018 Artists Rights Society (ARS), New York / ADAGP, Paris